h4sci/h4sci-course/README.md

 ## Contact

-Find my on [twitter @whatsgoodio](https://twitter.com/whatsgoodio),  send an e-mail to my ETH address or use the course community's Slack workspace.
+Find me on [twitter @whatsgoodio](https://twitter.com/whatsgoodio),  send an e-mail to my ETH address or use the course community's Slack workspace.

 Best